espocrm/documentation/docs/development/di.md

 ## Injectable factory

-Injectable Factory creates objects by a given class names resolving dependencies.
-It is available as a service in *container*.
+The Injectable Factory creates objects by a given class names.
+It resolves and injects class dependencies.
+The Injectable Factory is available as a service in the Container.
 That means that *injectableFactory* can be required as a dependency.

 Requiring *injectableFactory* as a dependency: